Knowit-Experience-Norrland/FigmaConverter/README.md

 # FigmaConverter

-FigmaConverter is a small program that let's you convert Figma components into web-components and Figma styles into SCSS variables and mixins.
+FigmaConverter is a small program that let's you convert Figma components into [web-components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and Figma text/color styles into SCSS variables and mixins.

 ## Building Figma Components